Determinantal Sieving: Introduction

-Note that Theorem~\ref{ithm:setcover} is tight under SeCoCo, since \textsc{Set Cover} corresponds to the simple case where each element $v_i \in V$ is associated with the $n$-dimensional unit vector $e_i$.
+Note that Theorem~\ref{ithm:setcover} is tight for matroids represented over a field of characteristic 2 under \emph{Set Cover Conjecture} (SeCoCo).
+SeCoCo asserts that there is no algorithm that solves \textsc{Set Cover} in time $O^*(2^{(1-\varepsilon)n})$ for any $\varepsilon > 0$~\cite{CyganDLMNOPSW16seth}, and since \textsc{Set Cover} corresponds to the simple case where each element $v_i \in V$ is associated with the $n$-dimensional unit vector $e_i$, tightness follows.

 Theorem~\ref{ithm:setcover} improves on state of the art even for very simple settings.
-In \textsc{Matroid $q$-Parity}, the input is a matroid $M=(V,\cI)$, a partition of $V$ into set of size $q$, and an integer $k$, and the question is whether there is a packing of $k$ sets that is independent in $M$.
+In \textsc{Matroid $q$-Parity}, the input is a matroid $M=(V,\cI)$, a partition of $V$ into sets of size $q$, and an integer $k$, and the question is whether there is a packing of $k$ sets that is independent in $M$.
 This problem can be solved in polynomial time if $q=2$ and $M$ is linear, but is hard even for linear matroids if $q \geq 3$.
-The fastest known algorithm for \textsc{Matroid $q$-Parity} by Brand and Pratt runs in time $O^*(4^{qk})$ with exponential space~\cite{BrandP21}, improving on a previous result of Fomin et al.~\cite{FominLPS16JACM} with running time $O^*(2^{\omega q k})$, where $\omega < 2.37$ is the matrix multiplication exponent.
+The fastest known algorithm for \textsc{Matroid $q$-Parity} by Brand and Pratt (for matroids over $\mathbb{R}$) runs in deterministic $O^*(4^{qk})$ time with exponential space~\cite{BrandP21}, improving on a previous result of Fomin et al.~\cite{FominLPS16JACM} with running time $O^*(2^{\omega q k})$ over general fields.
 We get the following.

 \begin{corollary} \textsc{Matroid $q$-Parity} for a linear matroid over a field of characteristic 2 can be solved in randomized time $O^*(2^{qk})$ and polynomial space. \end{corollary}

 For a related problem, we get a greater speedup.
 In \textsc{$q$-Matroid Intersection}, the input is $q$ matroids $M_1, \ldots, M_q$ of rank $k$, and the question is if they have a common basis.
 Again, this is tractable if $q=2$, but NP-hard if $q \geq 3$ even for linear matroids.
 Assume that the matroids are represented by matrices $A_1$, \ldots, $A_q$ over a common field $\F$ and a common ground set $V$, where w.l.o.g.\ every matrix $A_i$ has $k$ rows and has rank $k$ over $\F$.
 We can use the Cauchy-Binet formula to sieve for solutions more efficiently.
 Let $X=\{x_v \mid v \in V\}$ be a set of variables and let $A_1'$ be the result of scaling every column $v$ of $A_1$ by $x_v$.
 By the Cauchy-Binet formula,